Itaya Station

 Itaya Station (板谷駅, Itaya-eki) is a railway station on the Ōu Main Line in the city of Yonezawa, Yamagata Prefecture, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Itaya Station is served by the Ōu Main Line, and is located 21.2 rail kilometers from the terminus of the line at Fukushima Station.

 Station layout

-Itaya Station has two unnumbered opposed side platforms connected by a level crossing.
+Itaya Station has two unnumbered opposite side platforms connected by a level crossing.
 The switching point of the tracks is protected by a snow shelter due to the heavy snowfall in the area in winter.
 The station is unattended.

 Platforms

 History

 Itaya Station was opened on 15 May 1899.
 The station was absorbed into the JR East network upon the privatization of JNR on 1 April 1987.

 Future plans

 The station will be bypassed by all trains between 10 January 2023 and 26 March 2023 owing to extremely low ridership.